Angels & Demons (film): Catholic Church response

-CBS News interviewed a priest working in Santa Susanna, who stated the Church did not want their churches to be associated with scenes of murder.
+CBS News interviewed a priest working in Santa Susanna, who stated the Catholic Church did not want their churches to be associated with scenes of murder.
 A tour guide also stated that most priests do not object to tourists who visit out of interest after reading the book, a trend which will continue after people see the film.
 "I think they are aware that it's ... a work of fiction and that it's bringing people into their churches."
-Grazer deemed it odd that although The Da Vinci Code was a more controversial novel, they had more freedom shooting its film adaptation in London and France.
+Producer Brian Grazer deemed it odd that although The Da Vinci Code was a more controversial novel, they had more freedom shooting its film adaptation in the authentic locations of London and France.
 Italian authorities hoped the filmmakers corrected the location errors in the novel, to limit the amount of explaining they will have to do for confused tourists.

 William A. Donohue, president of the Catholic League, did not call for a boycott, but requested that Catholics inform others about anti-Catholic sentiments in the story.
 "My goal ... is to give the public a big FYI: Enjoy the movie, but know that it is a fable.
 It is based on malicious myths, intentionally advanced by Ron Howard."
 A Sony executive responded that they were disappointed Donohue had not created attention for the film closer to its release date.
 Howard criticized Donohue for prejudging the film, responding that it could not be called anti-Catholic since Langdon protects the Church, and because of its depiction of priests who support science.

 The official Vatican newspaper L'Osservatore Romano called the film "harmless entertainment", giving it a positive review and acknowledging that "the theme is always the same: a sect versus the Church, [but] this time, the Church is on the side of the good guys."
 Beforehand, it had stated it would not approve the film, while La Stampa reported the Vatican would boycott it.
 However, it also quoted Archbishop Velasio De Paolis as saying a boycott would probably just have the "Streisand effect" of drawing more attention to Angels & Demons and making it more popular.
+Eventually no boycott was declared and the Vatican stayed officially silent about the film, unlike its condemnation of The Da Vinci Code.